fr0xk/Scripts/Markdown/trendfollowing.md

 | 5     | Jan-08     | Mar-09    | 117         | 242        | 107%   | 142%              |
 | 6     | Mar-09     | Now       | 242         | 403        | 66%    | 303%              |

-The chart below compares the strategy with buy and hold (after tax).
-Buy and hold turns $100 into $403 in 27 years, with an annualized return of 6.8%.
-After taxes and fees, the final value is $321.6, with an annualized return of 5.5%.
 The strategy turns $100 into $403 in 27 years, with an annualized return of 6.8%.
 After taxes and fees, the final value is $321.6, with an annualized return of 5.5%.
 The strategy has a lower drawdown than buy and hold, but also a lower Sharpe ratio.

 ![Chart showing Trend Following signals](https://www.tradingview.com/x/Ix3nwNYy/)